dulhara19/ML-project07-LSTM-stock_price_prediction/README.md

 # Key Technologies

-- `title`: The headline of the news article
-Python: Core programming language used.
+- `Python`: Core programming language used
-TensorFlow: Deep learning framework used to build and train the LSTM model.
+- `TensorFlow`: Deep learning framework used to build and train the LSTM model.
-NumPy & Pandas: Data manipulation and processing.
+- `NumPy & Pandas`: Data manipulation and processing.
-Matplotlib: For visualizations.
+- `Matplotlib`: For visualizations.
-Scikit-Learn: For data preprocessing tasks like scaling and train-test splitting.
+- `Scikit-Learn`: For data preprocessing tasks like scaling and train-test splitting.

 # Dataset

 The dataset used for training is historical stock price data.
 It contains features such as:

-Date: The date the stock price data was recorded.
+`Date`: The date the stock price data was recorded.
-Open, High, Low, Close: The stock prices at different times during the trading day.
+`Open`, `High`, `Low`, `Close`: The stock prices at different times during the trading day.
-Volume: The total number of shares traded on that day.
+`Volume`: The total number of shares traded on that day.

 The dataset is cleaned and preprocessed to focus primarily on the 'Close' price for prediction.
 Setup Instructions